-(To see all 76 photos I privately share(d) from this trip, see my Google+ album from Stockholm and Utö, Sweden, June 2013.)
+(To see all 76 photos I privately share(d) from this trip, see my Google Photo album 2013.06 Stockholm and Utö, Sweden.)

 In June of 2013, I visited Sweden for the first time to see two dear friends.
 They had visited me in San Francisco over several years, but 2013 was the first time all obstacles cleared for me to come to them.